Vendhu Thanindhathu Kaadu: Filming

 Principal photography began on 7 August 2021 at Tiruchendur.
 On 23 August 2021, shooting was suspended due to the tussle between Tamil Film Producers Council (TFPC) and Film Employees Federation of South India (FEFSI), as several producers filed complaints against Silambarasan in the past over his failure to commit to the projects he signed and also demanded for compensation.
 Following Ganesh's assurance to compensate the producers, shooting resumed on 26 August, with the second schedule beginning in Chennai.

 On 20 September 2021, the makers announced that the second schedule had been completed.
 The team took a brief break, following Silambarasan's involvement's in the post-production of Maanaadu and on 18 October, Silambarasan went to Mumbai to begin the third schedule.
 It was reported that the team had planned to resume the shooting in Chennai and had constructed a set resembling Mumbai, in a private film studio.
 Hollywood-based stunt choreographer Lee Whittaker was hired for the action sequences, joined the schedule in Mumbai on mid-October.
 The team had several complications on the film's production in Mumbai, citing the difficulties in travel due to pandemic and weather conditions, and decided to begin the final schedule in Chennai for more than 25 days.
 However, contrary to the earlier statements, the final schedule began on 7 December 2021 in Mumbai.

 On 11 December, Silambarasan was hospitalised in Chennai due to a viral infection, resulting in shooting being stalled for a few days.
 A minor shooting schedule was later held in Chennai on 3 January 2022, and took place for 10 days.
 By 13 January 2022, the Chennai shooting schedule has been wrapped and was informed that the team will return to Mumbai for the final schedule which involves few patchwork scenes.
 A source from the production team stated that the shooting in Mumbai, will be stalled for some time due to the rise in COVID-19 infections in the city, and will be planned appropriately only after the restrictions being lifted.
-As of mid-January, 50% of the film has been completed.
+As of mid-January, 50% of the film was completed.
 The third and final schedule began in Mumbai on 9 February 2022.
 Filming completely wrapped on 15 April 2022.

 Music

 The music for the film is composed by A. R. Rahman in his third collaboration with Menon after Vinnaithaandi Varuvaayaa (2010) and Achcham Yenbadhu Madamaiyada (2016) and fourth collaboration with Silambarasan after the former movies and Chekka Chivantha Vaanam (2018).
 The audio rights were purchased by Think Music.
-The first single "Kaalathukkum Nee Venum" was released on 6 May 2022.
+Two songs: "Kaalathukkum Nee Venum" and "Marakkuma Nenjam" were released as singles on 6 May and 15 August 2022.
+The film's soundtrack was released on 31 August 2022.